 CWC Schools' community-building objectives are enhanced through service learning and community partnerships.
-Integrating community service with classroom instruction, service learning ties community projects to academic curriculum with clearly stated Citizens of the World - Kansas City learning objectives linked to state standards.
-It also involves a period of reflection and analysis for students to discuss and share the lessons and experiences they've gained through their community work.
+Integrating community service with classroom instruction, service learning ties community projects to academic curriculum with clearly stated learning objectives linked to state standards.
+It also involves a period of reflection and analysis for students to discuss and share the lessons and experiences they have gained through their community work.